DELTAICLAB/FaDAS/README.md

 The system includes:
 - Kria KV260
-- A 2D LiDAR
+- A RPLIDAR A1M8
 - A camera
-- A rotary encoder and Arduino to provide the third axis to the 2D LiDAR, creating a 3D point cloud
+- A rotary encoder and Arduino nano to provide the third axis to the 2D LiDAR, creating a 3D point cloud

 ### Steps Involved: